-Becoming cold very quickly may produce a body reflex called the 'diving response'.
+Becoming cold, very quickly may produce a body reflex action called the 'diving response'.
 The diving response is more evident in the very young (infants and toddlers).
-It consists of a slowing of the heartbeat, a decrease or cessation of respiration, and a dramatic change in blood circulation, with circulation only to the inner core of the body-the heart, lungs, and brain.
-The casual observer sees this victim as cold, blue, and not breathing.
+It consists of a slowing of the heartbeat; a decrease or cessation of respiration; and a dramatic change in the circulation of the blood with circulation only to the most inner core of the body- the heart, lungs and brain.
+The casual observer sees this victim as cold, blue and not breathing.
 These victims appear dead.

-This response is attributed to victims who fall through ice and have been underwater for a long time.
+This is the response attributed to victims who fall through ice and been underwater for a long-time.
 Some of these people have survived.
-Cold water immersion victims, in some cases, have been fully resuscitated.
-A saturation diver will have an abundance of O_2 in his circularity system, considerably more than any of those who fell through the ice.
-Remembering that a none breathing person (due to respiratory and cardiac arrest) requires O_2 and CPR within 6 minutes, or brain damage may occur
+Cold water immersion victims in some cases have been fully resuscitated.
+A saturation diver will have an abundance of O2 in his circularity system; considerably more than any of those people who fell though ice.
+Remembering that a none breathing person (due to respiratory and cardiac arrest) requires O2 and CPR within 6 minutes or brain damage may occur